 The major external difference between the original C-2s and the "reprocured" C-2s was a larger APU.
 Less obvious was a redesigned nose landing gear.
 The housing for the crash recorder/locator was not carried over to the new C-2s.
 The first one flew in February 1985, just in time to begin replacement of the original Greyhounds, the last of which was retired by the end of 1987.

 The last C-1 in service, BuNo 146048, was retired on 30 September 1988.
 The last of the new C-2s had been delivered in 1990.
 The US-3As were retired in 1994.

 In the late 1990s, the Navy considered the development of the Common Support Aircraft (CSA).
 It was to replace the E-2C for AEW, the S-3 for ASW, the ES-3A for signal intelligence gathering (Sigint), and the C-2 for COD beginning in 2013.
 (The EA-6B would be replaced by a derivative of the F/A-18F.)
 The concept was a victim of budget priorities and mission revaluation.
-The S-3s and ES-3As were retired, with ASW to be accomplished by a combination of carrier-based helicopters and shore-based airplanes and Sigint by shore-based airplanes.
-The E-2C continued in low-rate production and is to be replaced by an upgrade, the E-2D.
+The S-3s and ES-3As were retired, with ASW to be accomplished by a combination of carrier and destroyer-based helicopters and shore-based airplanes.
+Sigint would primarily be accomplished as before by shore-based airplanes although the F/A-18F has some capability in that regard.
+The E-2C continued in low-rate production and is being replaced by an upgrade, the E-2D.

 As a result, there has been no replacement of the C-2s, which began going through a service life extension program including avionics upgrades in 2005.
 They are currently expected to serve through 2027.